 Sometimes the brain’s electrical activity can become imbalanced, too active, or dysregulated.
-When that happens a wide array of disorders can develop, like ADHD, learning disabilities, anxiety, depression, insomnia, and many others.
-Really everyone can benefit from neurofeedback.
-Neurofeedback guides the brain to an optimal balance and leading to improved quality of life; such as the ability to handle stressors, focus better, sleep better and interact with their environment in a productive manner.
+When that happens a wide array of disorders can develop.
+Neurofeedback may be able to guide your brain to an optimal balance and lead to improved quality of life; such as the ability to handle stressors, focus better, sleep better and interact with your environment in a productive manner.

 - Learning disabilities

 - We can also train for Peak Performance and Technology Assisted Meditation